PRODUCT

 Application of Titanium in Watch Industry

-Materials Used in Watch Making
+Materials Used in Watch Industry

-Watch is necessary for people's daily life, its dosage of watchcase and bracelet accounted for 95% of watch material.
-Traditional watches are manufactured in brass and Ni electroplating surface.
-The surface of this watch contains a large number of nickels while wearing often produces "nickel allergy".
-Later appeared to watch made of austenitic stainless steel, since which also contains nickel and chromium that will cause the allergic reaction of human body skin, technical personnel began to use titanium having the affinity with the body to make watch case, bracelet, clasp, and other parts of watches in the 1970 s.
+Watch is necessary for people's daily life, its dosage of watchcases and bracelets accounted for 95% of watch material.
+Traditional watches are manufactured in brass and Ni electroplating surfaces.
+The surface of this watch contains a large number of nickels wearing often produces "nickel allergy".

-Titanium - Good Choice As A Watch Material
+Titanium - Good Choice for Watch Industry

 Titanium, used as the watch material, is from a high-grade waterproof, sports watch with a timing function.
-Japanese watch companies began working on titanium watches since 1972.
-To apply titanium to watch, researchers solved many technical problems, including the technology of pressure forming, the machining process, surface processing, wear-resisting, weldability, decorative and biological adaptability in nearly 30 years of research.
+Japanese watch companies began working on titanium watches in 1972.
+To apply titanium to watch, researchers solved many technical problems, including the technology of pressure forming, the machining process, surface processing, wear-resisting, weldability, and decorative and biological adaptability in nearly 30 years of research.

-3D Printing Titanium Popular for Watches
+3D Printing Titanium Popular for Watch Industry

 Conclusion